 We were incorporated under the General Corporation Laws of the State of Maryland on February 14, 2003, primarily for the purpose of investing in and owning net leased industrial and commercial real property and selectively making long-term industrial and commercial mortgage loans.
 Most of the portfolio of real estate we currently own is leased to a wide cross section of tenants ranging from small businesses to large public companies, many of which are corporations that do not have publicly rated debt.
 We have in the past entered into, and intend in the future to enter into, purchase agreements for real estate having triple net leases with terms of approximately 10 to 15 years and built in rental increases.
-Under a triple net lease, the tenant is required to pay all operating, maintenance and insurance costs and real estate taxes with respect to the leased financing in an effort to build our portfolio.
-At March 31, 2009, we owned 65 properties totaling approximately 6.3 million square feet, and had one mortgage loan outstanding.
-The total gross investment in these acquisitions, including the \$10.0 million mortgage loan investment, was approximately \$443.4 million at March 31, 2009.
+Under a triple net lease, the tenant is required to pay all operating, maintenance and insurance costs and real estate taxes with respect to the leased property.
+We are actively communicating with buyout funds, real estate brokers and other third parties to locate properties for potential acquisition or to provide mortgage financing in an effort to build our portfolio.
+At June 30, 2009, we owned 65 properties totaling approximately 6.3 million square feet, and had one mortgage loan outstanding.
+The total gross investment in these acquisitions, including the \$10.0 million mortgage loan investment, was approximately \$443.7 million at June 30, 2009.